wg-d/imagecropperjs/README.md

 I always welcome to comments and feedback on this library.
 Feel free to ping me at dmitriykokolo@gmail.com for any development or usage issue with the library.
+For more infomation about my expertise, visit my portfolio website. https://dmitriy-kokolo.web.app Thank you very much!

 ## Server-side
 Run: